Tommaso12/iOS10-Runtime-Headers/README.md

 When APP flash back when running retry 50 times during the APP to continue downloading

-5. Wait for all files can be downloaded
+5. Wait for all files to be downloaded

 ```
 FINISHED --2016-06-14 20: 22: 32--